toriancrane/chargebee-lambda-integration/index.markdown

 <p align="center"><img src="img/architecture.jpg" alt="Architecture Diagram" width="90%" height="90%"></p>

 The architecture for this guide is very straightforward.
 [AWS Lambda](https://aws.amazon.com/lambda/) will initiate an export API call to the Chargebee API.
 A secondary Lambda will download those files once they are ready.
 All of your exported Chargebee files will be stored in [Amazon S3](https://aws.amazon.com/s3/).
-[AWS Step Functions](https://aws.amazon.com/step-functions/) will orchestrate the entire workflow, and your Chargebee API key will be stored in (and referenced from) [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-The parameter will be encrypted using [AWS Key Management Service](https://aws.amazon.com/kms/).
+[AWS Step Functions](https://aws.amazon.com/step-functions/) will orchestrate the entire workflow, and your Chargebee Site name and API key will be stored in (and referenced from) [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+The parameters will be encrypted using [AWS Key Management Service](https://aws.amazon.com/kms/).
 An optional [Amazon EventBridge Scheduler](https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduler.html) can trigger the workflow on a scheduled basis.

 <br>